dhleong/judo/docs/VimCompat.md

 This may change in the future.

-### `<ctrl r>` is for reverse input history search
+### `<ctrl s>` is for reverse input history search

-This one is taken from bash vim bindings: since `/` is used for searching output, we use `<ctrl r>` to search through previous input.
+This one is borrowed from bash, where it was originally `<ctrl r>`: since `/` is used for searching output, we use `<ctrl s>` to search through previous input.
 In this mode, the text you type will be used to search backwards through history for a matching line.
-You can provide multi-word filtering by separating parts by a space.
-For example, if you know you sent, for example, `tell kaylee I've got your part` and want to send it again, you could search for:
+As an added bonus, you can provide multi-word filtering by separating parts by a space.
+For example, if you know you previously  sent, for example, `tell kaylee I've got your part` and want to send it again, you could search for: